juanikitro/NestJS-Skeleton/README.md

 # TypeScript NestJS Bootstrap (base / project starter)

-This is a repository intended to serve as a starting point if you want to bootstrap a NestJS project in TypeScript.
+This is a repository intended to serve as a starting point if you want to bootstrap a NestJS project in TypeScript with GH Actions, my Prettier config and some extras.

 ## Features